Paula Jeanne Horsburgh Memorial Scholarship Awarded to SWOSU Student Railey Rumohr

 “Congratulations to Railey Rumohr on being awarded the Paula Jeanne Horsburgh Memorial Scholarship,” said SWOSU President Dr. Randy L. Beutler.
 “The late Paula Horsburgh was a beloved graduate of our university and an active and generous part of the local community.
 SWOSU is humbled and honored that the Horsburgh and Bartmann families have generously continued to make possible this scholarship that provides much-needed assistance to students at Paula’s alma mater.”

 Paula Jeanne (Meckel) Horsburgh was born on October 22, 1944, in Pittsburgh (PA); she passed away on December 31, 2014.
-She spent her first seven years in Oakmont (PA) and later moved to Parma (OH) where she graduated from high school and became an LPN, graduating from the Lakewood Hospital School of Nursing.
+She spent her first seven years in Oakmont (PA) and later moved to Parma (OH) where she graduated from high school and became an LPN, graduating from the Lakewood Hospital Department of Nursing.

 She was united in marriage to James “Jim” H. Horsburgh on September 11, 1965, in Cleveland (OH).
 Jim and Paula later moved to Boulder (CO) where they worked and attended the University of Colorado.
 In 1973, they moved to Weatherford, where they made their home and raised their two children, Jimmy and Katie.
 Paula taught in the Weatherford Public Schools for a decade.
 Paula was well known for her passionate commitment to assisting homeless and neglected animals and devoted many volunteer hours to that cause.